fporciel2/Philosophers/README.md

 ## Project Status

+**General Status**: The program is at an early stage of development.

 Friday 9 February 2024:

 - The Wiki has now a home page, a license section and part of an introduction about main topics.